George Allen (American politician): Xybernaut

 While out of office, Allen became a director at two Virginia high-tech companies and advised a third, all government contractors that he had assisted while governor.

 In mid-1998, Allen joined the board of Xybernaut, a company selling mobile, flip-screen computers.
 The firm never made a profit – it posted 33 consecutive quarterly losses after it went public in 1996.
 In September 1999, Allen and the rest of the company's board dismissed the company's accounting firm, PricewaterhouseCoopers, which had issued a report with a "going concern" paragraph that questioned the company's financial health.

 Allen made almost no money from the stock, according to his communications director, John Reid.
 According to the Associated Press, Allen steered compensation from his board service, other than stock options, to his law firm.
 He was granted options worth $1.5 million at their peak.
 Allen listed them on his disclosure forms for 2002 and 2003, but never exercised them.

 Commonwealth Biotechnologies

 Allen joined Commonwealth's board of directors about two months after leaving the governor's office in January 1998.
 "I learned a lot on their board and enjoyed working with 'em, and they seem to be doing all right, I guess," Allen said in October 2006.

-Commonwealth granted Allen options on 15,000 shares of company stock at $7.50 a share in May 1999.
+Commonwealth granted Allen options on 15,000 shares of stock at $7.50 a share in May 1999.
 Allen steered other compensation from his board service to his law firm, McGuire Woods.
-As of late 2006, Allen had not cashed in any options; the stock as of that date was well under $5 per share, making the options valueless for the moment.
+As of late 2006, Allen had not cashed in any options; the stock price as of that date was well under $5 per share, making the options worthless.
 Commonwealth reported its first full year of profitability in 2005.